It is becoming increasingly common for grandparents and significant others to apply to the family courts for non-parent parenting orders.

 Do any of these situations apply to you?
 Are you seeking a non-parent parenting order?

-This article explains your ability to apply for non-parent parenting orders for a child if you are not a parent or a grandparent.
+Read on to understand your ability to apply for non-parent parenting orders for a child if you are not a parent or a grandparent.

 It is important to make clear from the outset, that neither parents, grandparents or other persons have a right to access or to ‘custody’ of their child.